-The Audit Committee is timely informed of the reviews performed by Internal Audit and the outside auditor, other SICFR tasks performed and the evolution of the action plan regarding recommendations for improvement identified in the audits.
+The Audit Commission is timely informed of the reviews performed by Internal Audit and the outside auditor, other SICFR tasks performed and the evolution of the action plan regarding recommendations for improvement identified in the audits.
 These recommendations for improvement are classified by priority (high, medium and low) and those associated with risk of fraud are broken out.

-In the 2017 financial year no significant deficiencies were identified in the Group's SICFR, and the outside auditor concluded that the Group maintains an effective SICFR.
+The Group considers it has an effective SICFR.
+In the 2018 financial year no significant deficiencies were identified in the Group's SICFR, and the outside auditor concluded that the Group maintains an effective SICFR.

-F.5.2.
-Whether there is a procedure for discussion whereby the auditor (in accordance with the provisions of the NTA (Normas Técnicas de Auditoría, the Technical Audit Standards)), the internal audit function and other experts may advise senior management and the audit committee or directors of the entity of significant weaknesses in internal control identified during the processes of review of the annual accounts or such others as may have been entrusted to them.
+Whether there is a procedure for discussion whereby the auditor (in accordance with the F.5.2 provisions of the NTA (Normas Técnicas de Auditoría, the Technical Audit Standards)), the internal audit function and other experts may advise senior management and the audit committee or directors of the entity of significant weaknesses in internal control identified during the processes of review of the annual accounts or such others as may have been entrusted to them.
 Also, state whether there is an action plan seeking to correct or mitigate the weaknesses identified.